linyudoa/rl-wds/notes.md

 1. replay and emit data like tank level of snapshots **done**
 2. apply tank level while applying snapshots **done**

-also need to use hiscorical water demand porpotion to init randomized demands **todo**
+also need to use hiscorical water demand porpotion to init randomized demands **todo after December**

 todo from 11.21:
 1. Modify reward logic to mimic QD eval planning
-2. Figure out how to calc pump energy consumption
+2. Figure out how to calc pump energy consumption -- from speed to energy
 3. Train and validate, mainly focus on energy eff
 4. Visualize Ops by saving them, add logic to plot